jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-2.md

 - the spaniel's sagacity, or
 - the shepherd’s dog's docility.

-These talents=
+These talents:
 - cannot be brought into a common stock, and
 - do not contribute to improve the accommodation and conveniency of their species.

+Each animal:
-Each animal works only for itself and gets no benefit from the talents of other animals.
+- works only for itself and
+- gets no benefit from the talents of other animals.

 Among men, on the contrary, the most dissimilar talents are useful to one another.
-The disposition to truck, barter, and exchange allows the produce of their different talents to be brought into a common stock where everyone can buy what they need.
+- **The disposition to truck, barter, and exchange allows the produce of their different talents to be brought into a common stock where everyone can buy what they need.**